Did you know that you can get a loan against the gold bullion that you own?

 · Agree to store your bullion in our Class 3 vaulting facility in Idaho

 · Plan to use your loan proceeds for business or investment purposes

 Gold-secured loans are more accessible than traditional loans, but are they a good deal?

 What is the Interest Rate on a Gold Loan?

 As with traditional loans, you will pay interest on your gold loan.
-Gold loan interest rates are typically slightly above the current Prime Rate, which is the lowest rate that commercial entities can charge.
+Gold loan interest rates from Money Metals Capital Group are slightly above the current Prime Rate, which is the lowest rate that commercial entities generally charge.